 Ibn al-Faqih was a Muslim historian and geographer:

 A man of discernment said: The people of Iraq … do not come out with something between blonde, buff and blanched coloring, such as the infants dropped from the wombs of the women of the Slavs and others of similar light complexion; nor are they overdone in the womb until they are burned, so that the child comes out something between black, murky, malodorous, stinking, and crinkly-haired, with uneven limbs, deficient minds, and depraved passions, such as the Zanj, the Somali, and other blacks who resemble them.
 The Iraqis are neither half-baked dough nor burned crust but between the two.” (from his Mukhtasar Kitab al-Buldan, 903 AD).

 These are just a small sample of the racist remarks made by outstanding figures in Islamic intellectual history.
 All of them have apparently escaped the notice of Carlos Khalil Guzman.
 And I have the feeling that even if he were made aware of them, he would prefer not to bring them to the notice of Unbelievers, lest they think ill of his beloved Islam.
 Perhaps I underestimate him.
 Perhaps — should we allow ourselves to believe? — that if he became aware of the racism that all the most important figures in Muslim Arab culture exhibited, he might even begin to question Islam.

 Muslim Boko Haram torturing non Muslim black

-BLACKS ARE TRADED AT HALF PRICE TO ANOTHER RACE IN SHARIA.
+BLACKS ARE TRADED AT HALF PRICE TO ANOTHER RACE IN SHARIA LAW.
 NOTICE THE WORD ANIMALS.